Unity-Technologies/ziva-vfx-utils/docs/tutorial.rst

 Tutorials
 =========
-zBuilder saves the current state of the ziva setup and allows you to re-build scene amoung other things.
+zBuilder saves the current state of the ziva setup and allows you to re-build scene among other things.
 For example searching and replacing and using that to mirror setups.
 The basic idea is to build a ziva setup by hand and use these scripts to save it.